Create Guide Templates

 The Guide chat window where you enter identifying information before starting a chat.

-5. Enter a Template name.
+4. Enter a Template title.

-11. Click Save.
+8. Click Save.

-12. Check the appearance and behavior of the template.
+9. Check the appearance and behavior of the template.

 Create a Customer Portal Template

-Use a customer portal template to offer a CXone Expert portal and up to four channelClosed A way for contacts to interact with agents or bots.
+Use a customer portal template to offer a Expert portal and up to four channelClosed A way for contacts to interact with agents or bots.
 A channel can be voice, email, chat, social media, and so on. entry points at the same time.
-This requires an integration with CXone Expert.
+This requires an integration with Expert.

 Myra decides to offer customer portal that provides articles about the top 10 questions visitors ask Support.
 She also wants to offer some other channels, such as chat and email.
 She creates a customer portal template.
 The menu button that she set for the template appears at the bottom-left of the home page of the Jungle website: